AntNegron/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+- React is a JavaScript library created by facebook/ a tool used for building UI components.
+THe problem that it solves is slow page rendering from all the data that is rapidly updated to a DOM.
+What React does is create a virtual DOM that passes data in to the DOM and automatically updates the Dom accordingly.
+For example, a large amount of reaction and interaction to a social media post on facebook, Instagram, Twitter, etc is updated through React's virtual DOM.

 1. Describe component state.
+- State is an updatable object that can be used to hold data as well as control how a component reacts/behaves

 1. Describe props.
+- Props are used to pass information that is inside a state of a component in to another component.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+- A side effect is anything that affects something outside of the function's scope that is being executed.